 Graph can show you the social and personal connections that indicate who the individuals taking advantage of the system may be colluding with inside your organization.
 Does an employee share a home address with someone who has committed fraud?
 What about their social media connections?
 Individuals colluding on a chargeback scheme may also share an IP address or devices, such as the smartphone or computer used to access the banking app.
 A graph will enable you to quickly visualize these kinds of relationships.

-There is an urgent need for a paradigm shift in how organizations detect and investigate internal fraud.
-Traditional methods are proving insufficient in the context of rapid digital transformation and the intricate networks that characterize modern fraud schemes.
+There is an urgent need for a shift in how organizations detect and investigate internal fraud.
+Traditional methods are proving insufficient in the context of rapid digital transformation and the complex networks that characterize modern fraud schemes.
 But advanced technologies like graph analytics offer a more interconnected and dynamic approach to fraud detection.

 For a deeper look at leveraging such technology against the threat of internal fraud, download our comprehensive e-book.
 It expands on the concepts discussed here, offering more detailed insights and real-world examples.